pennydy/pennydy.github.io/_pages/research.md

 # Peer-reviewed Papers
 - Pan, D., and Bergen, B. (2025).
 Are explicit belief representations necessary?
-A comparison between Large Language Models and Bayesian probabilistic models.
-The 2025 Annual Conference of the Nations of the Americas Chapter of the ACL. [\[pdf\]](https://openreview.net/pdf?id=m2cYQHLqdM)
+A comparison between Large Language Models and Bayesian probabilistic models. *In Proceedings of the 2025 Annual Conference of the Nations of the Americas Chapter of the ACL.* [\[pdf\]](https://pennydy.github.io/files/publications/NAACL_llm_belief_final.pdf)

 - Pan, D., and Degen, J. (2023).
 Towards a computational account of projection inferences in polar interrogatives with clause-embedding predicates. *In Proceedings of the 45th Annual Conference of the Cognitive Science Society.* [\[pdf\]](https://escholarship.org/uc/item/13h8r0pv)